 - Combat Pragmatist: His vow of "Offer no surrender you would not accept" is a code of personal honor.
 Anything that works is fair game to him, so long as you're not a hypocrite about it.

-- Laser-Guided Karma: A story in the 2E core features a group of corrupt Blood Talons who had taken over a town and had transformed it into a Cannibal Cult.
+- Laser-Guided Karma: A story in the 2E core features a group of corrupt Blood Talons who had taken over a town and had transformed it into a cannibalistic cult.
 Destroyer Wolf found out.
 That town no longer exists, especially not its rulers.

 - Sibling Yin-Yang: With Black Wolf.